-Air quality is in the news a lot at the moment and air purifiers, which promise to remove toxins of all sorts from your home, are becoming increasingly popular.
-Awareness of the harmful effects of particulate matter on everything from respiratory illness to more long term health issues is growing all the time, and air purifiers can help to dissipate these issues – as well as alleviate more modest air-related problems such as hayfever.
+Air quality is in the news a lot at the moment, and air purifiers, which promise to remove toxins of all sorts from your home, are becoming increasingly popular.
+Awareness of the harmful effects of particulate matter on everything from respiratory illness to more long-term health issues is growing all the time, and air purifiers can help to dissipate these issues – as well as alleviate more modest air-related problems such as hayfever.

 Want some more air purifier options?
 No worries: check out our best air purifier guide for more top buys.

 The Classic 480i needs to be set up through an app.
-This allows you to both control and, more impressively, monitor the results of the purifier.
+This allows you to control and, more impressively, monitor the results of the purifier.
 The app was updated with a new UX halfway through our trial and was a significant improvement, with added features and data feeds.
-The app shows the in-room particulate matter, level of VOCs, temperature and humidity, with long historical views.
+For example, the app shows the in-room particulate matter, VOC level, temperature, and humidity, with long historical views.

 First things first – this isn’t a small piece of kit.
-It weighs 15kg and is 59cm high, 50cm wide.
+It weighs 15kg and is 59cm high and 50cm wide.
 It takes up a decent chunk of space.
-Set up is straightforward – physically it’s a plug and play, and the installation of and integration with the app takes another 10 minutes or so.
-The app allows you to set up automated on/off settings and reductions in filtration levels as you wish - as with any piece of smart home kit, the more you put in to learning the app, the more you benefit.
+Set up is straightforward – physically, it’s a plug and play, and the installation and integration with the app take another 10 minutes or so.
+The app allows you to set up automated on/off settings and reductions in filtration levels as you wish - as with any piece of smart home kit, the more you put into learning the app, the more you benefit.

 It’s essential to place the cleaner away from the walls.
 While the purifier comes with standard casters, it isn’t the most beautiful thing to have in the middle of your bedroom – so you’ll need to think about the position where it can both do its job well and not get in the way.

 Post-installation, the purifier hasn’t needed any intervention.
 We have run it on the lowest setting consistently, which seems to regulate the air quality with sufficient power.

 Blueair Classic 480i: Our verdict